SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-logs/configure-connectivity-logging.md

 This example sets the following connectivity log settings in the Transport service on the Mailbox server named Mailbox01:

-> **Location of the connectivity log** D:\Connectivity Log\Hub.
+> **Location of the connectivity log**: D:\Connectivity Log\Hub.
 Note that if the folder doesn't exist, it will be created for you if the parent folder has the required permissions.

-> **Maximum size of a connectivity log file** Sets the maximum size of a connectivity log file to 20 MB.
+> **Maximum size of a connectivity log file**: Sets the maximum size of a connectivity log file to 20 MB.

-> **Maximum size of the connectivity log folder** Sets the maximum size of the connectivity log directory to 1.5 GB.
+> **Maximum size of the connectivity log folder**: Sets the maximum size of the connectivity log directory to 1.5 GB.

-> **Maximum age of a connectivity log file** Sets the maximum age of a connectivity log file to 45 days.
+> **Maximum age of a connectivity log file**: Sets the maximum age of a connectivity log file to 45 days.

 ```
 Set-TransportService -Identity Mailbox01 -ConnectivityLogPath "D:\Connectivity Log\Hub" -ConnectivityLogMaxFileSize 20MB -ConnectivityLogMaxDirectorySize 1.5GB -ConnectivityLogMaxAge 45.00:00:00